The very faint X-ray transient Swift J174610-290018 at the Galactic center: Introduction

 Given their typical low fluxes, the number of VFXTs that have been studied in detail is still modest; therefore, there is no clear, coherent picture yet of the demographics of this population.
 While the majority of VFXTs present outbursts that last for a few weeks \citep{Degenaar2015}, a few persistent and quasi-persistent VFXTs have been detected \citep{Bahramian2023}.
 The VFXT class is heterogeneous, comprising sources of different natures.
 While a small fraction of VFXTs can be intrinsically bright, appearing faint due to inclination effects \citep{King2006}, most VFXTs are thought to be low-mass X-ray binaries (LMXBs) accreting at a low rate, thus explaining their relatively low luminosity \citep{Wijnands2006, Degenaar2015}.
-Indeed, almost half of the studied VFXTs have been confirmed as LMXBs in which the compact object is a neutron star (NS-LMXB), via the detection of type I X-ray bursts\footnote{Type I bursts are thermonuclear flashes on the surface of an accreting neutron star in a LMXB, caused by unstable burning of accumulated hydrogen and/or helium \citep{Lewin1993,Strohmayer2003}.} or coherent pulsations at the NS spin period; while in a few cases the binary system involves a black hole \citep[BH-LMXB,][]{Bahramian2023}.
+Almost half of the studied VFXTs have been confirmed as LMXBs in which the compact object is a neutron star (NS) via the detection of type I X-ray bursts\footnote{Type I bursts are thermonuclear flashes on the surface of an accreting NS in a LMXB, caused by unstable burning of accumulated hydrogen and/or helium \citep{Lewin1993,Strohmayer2003}.} or coherent pulsations at the NS spin period; in a few cases, the binary system involves a black hole \citep[][]{Bahramian2023}.

 Various mechanisms have been introduced to explain the relatively low accretion rates of VFXTs.
-In the NS-LMXB case, a relatively strong enough magnetic field may quench the accretion flow via the magnetic propeller effect \citep{Degenaar2014, Degenaar2017,Heinke2015, Eijnden2018}.
+In the NS-LMXB case, a sufficiently strong magnetic field may quench the accretion flow via the magnetic propeller effect \citep{Degenaar2014, Degenaar2017,Heinke2015, Eijnden2018}.
 Alternatively, the low luminosity may be the result of a small accretion disk.
-This scenario can be achieved with the compact object accreting from a hydrogen-depleted or planetary companions in very compact orbits \citep{King2006,Hameury2016}, such as ultra-compact X-ray binaries (UCXBs).
+This scenario would occur if the compact object accretes from a hydrogen-depleted or planetary companion in very compact orbits \citep{King2006,Hameury2016}, such as ultra-compact X-ray binaries.
 Studying new VFXTs can reveal interesting subtypes of LMXBs, of which only a modest number have been discovered to date -- thereby tracing an accretion regime that is still relatively unexplored.